The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 5. The Tax Trap: Self-Employment Stings

-On a $40,000 annual income, that’s an additional $3,060 compared to W-2 employment.
-For gig workers earning $75,000, the extra tax burden hits $5,738.
+On a $40,000 annual earnings, which is able to be a additional $3,060 in comparability with W-2 employment.
+For gig staff incomes $75,000, the further tax burden hits $5,738.

-6. Social Isolation and Mental Health Crisis
+6. Social Isolation however as a result — honestly so so Mental Health Crisis

-• Colleague relationships and workplace friendships
+• Colleague relationships however as a result — honestly so so workplace friendships

 7. Career Stagnation: The Skill Development Gap